ryness/stonks/README.md

 Whenever `main` changes—or you run the workflow manually—the site is rebuilt and deployed without committing `_site/` back to the repo.
 A successful run of `gostonks.yml` also triggers this deployment automatically via a `workflow_run` hook.

+### Historical data storage

+Each run now appends structured market data to `data/stonks.db` (SQLite).
+The database tracks the raw OHLCV bars pulled from Massive.com/yfinance, the technical indicator payloads, and the derived snapshot metrics written into each report. `gostonks.yml` adds the database to its commit so the history stays with the repo; locally you can inspect it with commands like `sqlite3 data/stonks.db 'SELECT * FROM daily_snapshots ORDER BY trading_day DESC LIMIT 5'`.

 ### Scheduled rotation

 The action also runs automatically every four hours.
 When invoked without a specific ticker it calls `gostonks.py --cycle`, which: